-AVERAGE VOLUME PER LOG - Log quality and log value are determined by its size code.
+AVERAGE VOLUME PER LOG - Log quality and log value are determined by a size code.
 The size code is determined by the average volume per 16-foot log (AV/L) segment (the industry standard preferred short log length).
-However, not all species have size codes (for example, Hem/fir and Incense Cedar).
+However, not all species have size codes (for example, hem/fir and incense cedar).
 For those species requiring a size code, only one size code may be reported in a quarter.
 Do not report multiple size codes for the same species on an operation in a reporting quarter.
 If you are reporting multiple harvests from the same harvest plan or contract in the same quarter, you must calculate the average net volume per 16-foot log (AV/L).
 The average volume per log is calculated by dividing the net Scribner volume for the species (harvested in the quarter) by the total number of 16-foot short-log scaling segments for the species.
 The number of scaling segments shall be determined by dividing the total number of linear feet, for each species, by 16.

-Example: In the reporting quarter the pine linear feet totals $1126 \text{ L.F.} \div 16' = 70.375 \text{ 16-foot logs}$ .
-The pine volume $20 \text{ MBF} \div 70$ whole 16-foot log segments = 0.286 MBF/log, or 286 board feet/log.
+Example: In the reporting quarter, the pine linear feet totals 1126 linear feet divided by 16 feet equals 70.375 16-foot logs (1,126 L.F. ÷ 16' = 70.375 16-foot logs).
+The pine volume totals 20 MBF divided by 70 whole 16-foot log segments equals 0.286 MBF per log, or 286 board feet per log (20 MBF ÷ 70 whole 16-foot log segments = 0.286 MBF/log).
 The column labeled Volume Per Log in either Tables G or S shows this translates into a Size Code 2 quality log for the pine.
 Cull logs are excluded when making this determination.
 When the AV/L is determined from a cruise or other statistical sample prior to logging, it shall remain fixed for reporting purposes during the life of the operation.

-TABLES - Harvest values tables provide the taxpayer with information necessary for reporting the timber yield tax.
+TABLES - Harvest value tables provide the taxpayer with information necessary for reporting the timber yield tax.
 The following are included: